 What age do Required Minimum Distributions begin?

-Under current rules, Required Minimum Distributions begin at age 73 for most retirees with traditional IRAs and employer retirement plans.
+Under current rules, many retirees begin Required Minimum Distributions at age 73 for traditional IRAs and many employer retirement plans.

 Why are large IRAs sometimes a tax problem?